Prerender Until Script: The Middle Ground Between Prefetch and Prerender

 - Run the Preload Scanner.
 This is the critical part.
 The browser discovers and downloads subresources like high-priority CSS and the LCP image.

-However, the moment the parser encounters a JavaScript execution point 2 things might happen:
+The moment the parser encounters a JavaScript execution point, two things can happen:

-The browser builds the visual "shell" of the page: The layout, the typography, the images—but leaves the application logic frozen.
-The page sits in memory, chemically stable, waiting for the user to click.
+The browser builds the visual shell of the page: the layout, the typography, the images.
+But the application logic stays frozen.
+The page sits in memory, fully laid out, waiting for the user to click.

-When the click happens, the page is swapped in instantly, and the "paused" state is lifted.
+When the click happens, the page is swapped in instantly.
 The JavaScript executes, the event handlers attach, and your analytics fire exactly when they should.

 The Implementation

 We implement this using the Speculation Rules API.
-Because prerender_until_script is an experimental feature (landing in Chrome 144), we must ensure backward compatibility.
+Because prerender_until_script is experimental (Origin Trial, Chrome 144 through 150), you need backward compatibility.

 Browsers that do not recognize the prerender_until_script key will ignore it.
-Therefore, a responsible implementation defines a prefetch fallback for the same set of URLs.
-Chrome will automatically deduplicate these rules and apply the most capable action available.
+Add a prefetch fallback for the same set of URLs.
+Chrome will deduplicate these rules and apply the most capable action available.

 <script type="speculationrules">